- Dec 11-12, 2019: In Washington DC to present at an NIA-sponsored National Academies of Sciences workshop on mobile technology for adaptive aging

 - Jan 1, 2012: Neeeeew website!

 I received my Ph.D. in Information Science from Cornell University, where I was supported by an NSF Graduate Research Fellowship and advised by Dan Cosley, Geri Gay, and Claire Cardie.
-Before graduate school, I co-founded and spent four years as the lead engineer of an MIT CSAIL spin-off that built interactive visualization tools to help software developers make sense of, document, and share important aspects of source code.
-Prior, I received my Bachelor of Science in Mathematics with Computer Science from MIT, where my undergraduate research focused on information visualization and conversational agents.
+Before graduate school, I co-founded and spent four years as the lead engineer of an MIT CSAIL spin-off that built interactive visualization tools to help software developers make sense of complex codebases.
+Prior, I received my Bachelor of Science in Mathematics & Computer Science from MIT, where my undergraduate research focused on information visualization and conversational agents.

 Please poke around the rest of my website for more detail about my research projects and publications or for a copy of my CV.
-For more information or to discuss anything you find interesting, including collaboration opportunities, please get in touch: firstname.lastname@example.org.
+For more information or to discuss anything you find interesting, including collaboration opportunities, feel welcome to get in touch: firstname.lastname@example.org.